cscjjk/cscjjk.github.io/index.md

 ## Ongoing projects
   1. I am looking for more applications of my technique for solving the polygon inclusion problems.
-  2. I am working with Prof Siu-Wing Cheng (HKUST) on *self-improving algorithms*.
-  3. I am revising some previous results given in conference papers (e.g. AAMAS'19, ISAAC'16).
-  4. I am attracted by some open problems in game theory and will study them recently.
+  2. I am attracted by some open problems in game theory and will study them recently.
   I am particularly interested in cooperation and competition between multiple players.
-  5. I am trying to extend the results given in my PhD. dissertation to the 3d case.
+  3. I am trying to extend the results given in my PhD. dissertation to the 3d case.
-  6. I am working on several geometric optimization problems.
+  4. I am working on several geometric optimization problems.

 ## Selected honors
     2002  Gold medal in China National Olympiad in Informatics